temporalio/maru/README.md

-# Temporal Bench
+# Maru - Temporal Load Simulator

-Benchmarking tool for [Temporal](https://github.com/temporalio/temporal/) workflows.
+Tool to generate load for [Temporal](https://github.com/temporalio/temporal/) workflows.
+Named after [Kobayashi Maru](https://en.m.wikipedia.org/wiki/Kobayashi_Maru).

 ## How It Works

-This repository defines a Temporal workflow which serves as a driver for benchmarking tests.
-Given the definition of a target load profile, the [`bench`](https://github.com/mikhailshilkov/temporal-bench/tree/master/workflows/bench) workflow would drive the target load and collect the workflow execution statistics.
+This repository defines a Temporal workflow which serves as a driver for load tests.
+Given the definition of a target load profile, the [`bench`](https://github.com/temporalio/maru/tree/master/worker/bench) workflow would drive the target load and collect the workflow execution statistics.

 ## Run the Bench Locally